antoniobrandaodesign/ab_boilerplate/README.md

 ## AB HTML6 Boilerplate

+This is my current development setup.

+Jeet with Rupture and Typographic, done in Stylus and Jade, bundled in a Gulp-based project with ready-to-use tasks.

+Note: HTML6 doesn't exist (yet).
+This project does not contain HTML6.
+I put 'HTML6' in the title for fun, and in a way because I feel this setup is a big step ahead of the typical (bootstrap3-ish) html5 development setup.

+Bootstrap 3 is bad practice.
+Just as style should be separated from markup, layout logic should be separated from markup.
+It is not good practice to enforce a responsive behaviour to a piece of html.
+Do not pollute your html with .col-md2.col-lg4.col-etc. You shouldn't even be messing with html files to work responsive behavour.
+Since media queries are CSS, responsive work should stay in CSS.
+This is what Jeet, Rupture and Typgraphic allow us to acomplish beautifully.

+Jeet is an incredible responsive framework.
+Much cleaner, leaner and faster than Bootstrap3.
+Combined with Rupture and Typographic, allows you to create very complex layout flows very quickly with a few minimal lines of code.

+These layout flows can bundled in the form of mixins.
+Mixins in turn can be applied to any html block.
+Many different mixins can be applied to the same html block, changing the behaviour of the html, without having to edit the html.
+One of the tricks is to create standardised html blocks (jade mixins), and standardised responsive behaviour mixins (stylus mixins with jeet & rupture code).
+Then use them together interchangeably.
+Notice the power you get!

-This boilerplate's main highlight is that it provides you with a "live front-end development mode" for those of us who like DRY syntax (Jade, Stylus) with automatic browser reloads / css injection, and syncronisation between any device connected to the given URL in the local network.
+This setup's main highlight is that it provides you with a "live html development mode", easy builds, structure, and really clean minimal code.

+| No CoffeeScript is not included to match the Jade/Stylus style.
+I might jump into the CoffeeScript boat someday, but I still frown at the '=>'s

 - Tools:
-    - Gulp tasks for everything
+    - Gulp tasks for everything, neatly organised
     - Stylus
 	    - Jeet
 	    - Rupture
 	    - Typographic
 	    - Axis CSS
         - Nib
-        - Source Maps - not working yet
     - Jade
     - Browserify (with JavaScript source maps)
+    - Optional CoffeeScript
     - BrowserSync

 - Features:
-    - Live development (instant CSS injection, and auto browser reload for HTML and JS)
-    - Real-time syncronization through all connected devices with BrowserSync
+    - Live development (instant CSS injection, and auto browser reload for HTML and JS) & real-time syncronization through all local-network devices with BrowserSync
+    - Easily call tasks to create either Development and Production builds
-    - JavaScript source maps
+    - JavaScript source maps (automatically absent in production tasks)
-    - Stylus source maps (SOON!)
+    - JavaScript is compressed and obfuscated in production tasks
+    - JavaScript is readable in production tasks
+    - CSS is compressed in production tasks
+    - CSS is readable in development tasks
+    - CSS Autoprefixer (down to IE7)
+    - HTML is compressed in production tasks
+    - HTML is readable in development tasks
+    - Automatic minification of images (including SVGs)
+    - Automatic Documentation generation in Markdown format for Flatdoc
     - FTP upload task for FTP deployment, with prompt for username and password
-    - Minification of images (including SVGs)
-    - Automatic clean-up of build folder before creating a build
+    - Automatic clean-up of build folders before creating builds
-    - Output processed file names to console
+    - Tasks print processed file names to console
-    - Error reporting
+    - Error reporting and handling
-    - Commands to create Development and production builds
-    - Documentation generation in Markdown format for Flatdoc
-    - Handy information task (simply run "gulp")
+    - Handy information task (simply run "gulp" in project folder to see info & available tasks)
+    - SOON: Stylus source maps

 # Installing